 So, if you cannot incentivise your new staff into agreeing and you cannot dismiss them if they do not, what do you have left?
 Two alternatives, neither of them enormously attractive.

 First, give your new staff contractual notice of termination but accompany it with an offer of continued employment on your new reduced terms to start immediately on the expiry of that notice.
-This is not without its downsides - the employment relations aspects of giving all your new staff notice of dismissal as soon as they arrive can be significant.
+This is not without its downsides – the employment relations aspects of giving all your new staff notice of dismissal as soon as they arrive can be significant.
 This is the case even if it is expressly not with a view to ending the employment relationship that the notice has been given.
 There also remain some questions as to whether such an obvious device would be effective to sidestep TUPE in any case.
-Even if it is, as a dismissal in connection with TUPE it will probably be unfair, and the employees may (especially if the discrepancy is material, and even if they take up the new contract and so stay in your employment) feel moved to pursue a tribunal claim for their losses, being the difference between the two packages.
+Even if it is, if the sole or principal reason for the dismissal is the transfer it will probably be automatically unfair, and the employees may (especially if the discrepancy is material, and even if they take up the new contract and so stay in your employment) feel moved to pursue a tribunal claim for their losses, being the difference between the two packages.

 Alternatively, rely on the old employer’s friend, inertia.
 Although Credit Suisse was obviously badly burnt in 1999, that is very much the exception.
 In practice, the great majority of staff agreeing to new terms in return for some meaningful incentive will regard themselves as bound by that agreement.

 A process of prior explanation and consultation in relation to the proposed change in terms will also serve you well, especially if you are going to give notice.
 While the dismissal will still be unfair, the process may lead people to understand the need for the change and/or to consider themselves at least to have been fairly handled.
 That may reduce the number of your new staff who look to the law for some right of recourse.